 Practical principles tested in surprisingly different situations across five continents

-You need permission to include the Framework in any publication, presentation or educational program.
+You can read and download our educational materials at no cost, but you will need permission to include the Framework in any publication, presentation or educational program.
 We need just a few words of explanation to grant permission.
-Contact us!
+Contact us.

-Once you have permission, you can use any of the free resources on this site with students, colleagues or other audiences – as long as you acknowledge the source.
-In-depth generic course templates may also be available on request, and these can be tailored (for a fee) to suit specific organizations, sectors, applications or regulatory requirements.
+Once you have our permission, you will be authorized to use any of the free resources on this site with your students, colleagues or other groups – as long as you acknowledge the source and show our copyright on all of the materials.